 My suggestion is an “eco-rating” program that measures environmental attributes: tree cover, stormwater capacity, and invasive control.
 King County has a “PBRS” Public Benefit Rating System, but it enrolls at most 200 properties per year.
 Rather, private certified assessors could calculate public benefits for interested homeowners, obtaining a rating easily applied to property tax assessments.

-Property owners could earn individual property tax breaks, plus collective tax breaks where everyone in an eco-district receives a nominal deduction for collectively increasing tree cover, for example (tempering the demand for views), or for eradicating knotweed in a watershed (a plant very harmful to salmon habitat).
+Property owners could earn individual property tax breaks, plus collective tax breaks where everyone in an eco-district receives a nominal deduction for collectively increasing tree cover, for example (tempering the demand for views), or for eradicating knotweed in a watershed (a plant that severely degrades salmon habitat).